firepick1/fpd-vision/XP005-focal-range/README.md

         FM = mean2(FM);
 </pre>

 Implemented in FireSight.
-Result on the above input data shown in the following image.
+Results on the above input data shown in the following image, not to scale.
 <img src="img/gras_cpp.png">

 ### LAPE - Energy of laplacian [Subbarao92a]